 The Higher Education Act of 1965, as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires institutions participation in federally funded financial aid programs to make information about the institution available to current and prospective students.
-This site serves to update the Student Right to Know information and provide a central location for resources parent, students, employees, and the overall King’s community to reference.
-This site will continue to be updated as we build more information that is useful and required.
+This page serves to update the Student Right to Know information and provide a central location for resources parent, students, employees, and the overall King’s community to reference.
+This page will continue to be updated as we build more information that is useful and required.

 The King’s College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 (267-284-5000).
 The Middle States Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.